|

 was a very witty, low-key personality whose WDRC tenure was

 spent mostly in the 10AM-3PM shift on Big D FM.
-He started
+A native of

-his career in Boston in 1964 at the now defunct Cambridge
+in Boston that same year at the now defunct Cambridge School/Graham

 WCSB Boston, MA; WFST A/F Caribou, ME; WBZA A/F Glens